-- Equipment is defined as tangible, personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost of \$1,000.00 or more - Authorized Equipment List (AEL) Number is required on the budget, link to site provided in instructions
+- Equipment is defined as tangible, personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost of \$5,000.00 or more [new for FY 2024] - Authorized Equipment List (AEL) Number is required on the budget, link to site provided in instructions

-Equipment
+Equipment - Edit

-All equipment items are defined as tangible property having an acquisition cost of \$1,000 or more, and a useful life of more than one year.
+To include equipment in your budget, select "Add Row".
+If the project includes more than one equipment item, repeat this step for each person.
+All equipment items are defined as tangible property having an acquisition cost of \$5,000 or more, and a useful life of more than one year.

-All Equipment purchased has to be an allowable item on the Authorized Equipment List (AEL)
+All Equipment purchased has to be an allowable item on the Authorized Equipment List (AEL).